guwmi/guwmi/README.md

 ## Get started
 ### Documentation
-Full documentation is coming soon!
+Full documentation can be found at [https://www.guwmi.com](https://www.guwmi.com).
 ### Peer dependencies
 Please note that `react` and `react-dom` are peer dependencies, meaning they must be installed before using Guwmi UI.
 ```